 "My line of defense is going to be that your tongue is no slanderer...that the people generally know you to be, impulsive and say things that you do not mean, and they do not consider what you say as slander," was Lincoln's defense of Gridley in a slander suit brought by William Flagg.
 Known for emphatic language and intemperate outbursts.
 Gridley was a key element in the development of Central Illinois.
 At Jesse Fell's encouragement, Gridley became a lawyer.
 As a lawyer, as a plaintiff, and as a defendant, he crossed legal paths with Lincoln over one hundred times.
 Gridley was an advocate for fair dealing with black Illinoisans.
 In 1853, while in the state legislature, he opposed laws to oppress African-Americans as a backdoor attempt to bring slavery into Illinois.
 With these principles, he was elected to the State Central Committee of the newly organized Illinois Republican Party.
 He used his influence to ensure that both the Illinois Central Railroad and the Chicago and Mississippi Railroad would pass through Bloomington.
-Later, serving as land agent for the Illinois Central, he made over $80,000, and upon this his fortune rose.
+Later, serving as land agent for the Illinois Central, he made over $80,000, and upon this his fortune

 An impatient Asahel Gridley telegraphed to Lincoln on December 12, 1859, "Hon.
 A. Lincoln When will you come The Flagg case wants attention A.Gridley"

 Telegraphy, electric communication with simple code, was the email of the pr-Civil War era.
 Sets of long and short signals were sent through copper wire.
 The signals were codes that represented letters of the alphabet. messages sent were written out in longhand by the telegraph operator.
 The message, called a telegram, was then personally delivered by hand to the recipient of the message.
 The first telegraph was installed in Bloomington in 1853.
 Gridley was an investor in the local company.
-Lincoln became familiar with telegraphy in his legal practice, which led to his deep use of it during his presidency.
+Lincoln became

 Marker series.
 This marker is included in the Looking for Lincoln marker series.

 Location.
 40° 28.717′ N, 88° 59.6′ W. Marker is in Bloomington, Illinois, in McLean County.
 Marker is on E. Front Street just east of Main Street.
 Touch for map.
 Marker is in this post office area: Bloomington IL 61701, United States of America.
+Touch for directions.